Hanging Lake Hiking Permits

 SUMMER PERMITS (5/01-10/31) - $12.00

-ACTIVITY DESCRIPTION: Hidden pristinely in the middle of the Glenwood Canyon, Hanging Lake is one of the most popular hiking destinations in Colorado.
+ACTIVITY DESCRIPTION: Hanging Lake is located pristinely in the middle of the Glenwood Canyon and is one of the most popular hiking destinations in Colorado.
 Hikers describe it as “incredibly beautiful, absolutely gorgeous, well worth your time, outstanding, breathtaking,”... and we agree!
 Named a National Natural Landmark in 2011, Hanging Lake requires a hiking permit during all seasons.

 POPULAR ADVENTURE COMBOS